 An Avondale criminal attorney can work with you to aid you in understanding Maricopa County law, your rights and your responsibilities when involved with criminal proceedings in Arizona.
 The Enholm Law, PLLC Avondale criminal attorney appointed to your case will meet with you, in Avondale, to examine the specific issues surrounding your case.
-Call today to arrange a free consultation to discuss your specific situation.
+Call today to arrange a consultation to discuss your specific situation.

 Criminal convictions remain on your record for years.
 A conviction, even a misdemeanor, can affect financial services, job prospects and the ability to choose the housing options that are important to you.
 Preparing the documentation for your case, compiling evidence, going through discovery from the state and preparing for trial can be an exhausting process both physically and emotionally.
 An experienced, compassionate Avondale criminal attorney is your best chance at reducing or dismissing the charges on your criminal record.